shrymhty/shrymhty/README.md

 ## 👩‍💻 About Me
 I'm Shreya, a passionate **Software Developer** with a strong foundation in **Computer Science and Engineering**.
 My expertise spans **Web Development**, **Data Analysis**, and **Machine Learning**.
 I thrive on solving complex problems and building impactful solutions.

+I am currenty working as a Technology Apprentice at Morgan Stanley.

 ## 🛠️ Technical Skills